Big Boy (film)

-Synopsis
+Plot

-Gus (Al Jolson) is a loyal stable boy and jockey for a rich family in the South that has been interested in horse racing and breeding horses for generations.
+Gus is a loyal stable boy and jockey for a rich family in the South that has been interested in horse racing and breeding horses for generations.
 (In a flashback to 1870, we see Gus's grandfather working for the same family.)
 The young heir of the family, Jack, loses a lot of money by gambling and is blackmailed by his creditors for forging a check.
 They persuade Jack to ask his mother to replace Gus with another jockey for the family's racehorse, Big Boy, but she refuses.
 They frame Gus for tampering with the horse and he is discharged, replaced by a jockey who has been bought off to lose on purpose.
 Gus finds work as a waiter in a fancy restaurant, where he uncovers the details about the race throwing plot.
 With Jack's help, he outsmarts the crooks just in time to ride Big Boy to victory.